 At no time did the classical [Muslim] jurists offer any approval or legitimacy to what we nowadays call terrorism.
 Nor indeed is there any evidence of the use of terrorism as it is practiced nowadays. (p.
 151)

 The emergence of the now widespread terrorism practice of suicide bombing is a development of the 20th century.
 It has no antecedents in Islamic history, and no justification in terms of Islamic theology, law, or tradition.
 It is a pity that those who practice this form of terrorism are not better acquainted with their own religion, and with the culture that grew up under the auspices of that religion.
-(Not on page 53 as Wikipedia claims – a mistake repeated elsewhere on the internet.
-I don't know where it is.)

 The fanatical warrior offering his victims the choice of the Koran or the sword is not only untrue, it is impossible – unless we are to assumea race of left-handed swordsmen.
 The left hand, by muslim tradition, is reserved for unclean purposes.
 No Muslime could conceivale brandin he Korn in his left hand.
 The alleged choce – conversion or deat – is also, with rare and atypical exceptions, untrue. (p.
 146)

 Generally speaking, however, Muslim toleration of unbelievers and misbelievers was far better than anything available in Christendom until the rise of secularism in the 17th century. (p.
 146)